-Wait until at least baby’s four-month birthday to start on the solid stuff.
-That’s because babies need to be old enough to have reached certain important developmental milestones — like being able to hold their heads up, being able to sit up with support and overcoming the extrusion reflex, which causes them to spit out solids.
-Before you begin, you’ll want to get the okay from her doctor, who may recommend waiting until closer to six months to be sure she is ready.
-Plus, tips published by the American College of Allergy, Asthma & Immunology suggest that early introduction of solid food (before four to six months) may be linked to an increased risk of food allergies.
-The timing of baby’s first solid feeding will also depend on how well she’s gaining weight on breast milk or formula—and whether she may need extra iron and nutrients added to her liquid diet.
+Wait until baby is at least four months old to start on the solid stuff.
+He needs to have reached certain developmental milestones like holding his head up, sitting up with support and overcoming the extrusion reflex, which causes them to spit out solids.
+You’ll also want to get the okay from the pediatrician before you begin.
+She may recommend waiting until closer to six months to be sure your child is ready.
+Plus, a study published by American Academy of Pediatrics suggests that early introduction of solid food (before 17 weeks) may be linked to an increased risk of food allergies.
+The timing of baby’s first solid feeding will also depend on how well she’s gaining weight on breast milk or formula—and whether she may need added iron and nutrients to her liquid diet.

-Once baby’s got eating runny foods down pat, you might want to introduce pureed beef or lamb (just be sure it’s very well-blended), which is high in that essential iron.
-“For breastfed babies, introducing meat early has some advantages,” says Shu, “since iron is better absorbed from meat than it is from fortified cereal.”
+Once baby’s eating runny foods without any problem, you might want to introduce pureed beef or lamb (just be sure it’s very well pureed), which is high in that essential iron.
+“For breastfed babies, introducing meat early has some advantages, since iron is better absorbed from meat than it is from fortified cereal,” Shu says.

-Start without the spoon You can let baby get used to the new flavors and textures first by dipping a clean finger into the puree and feeding her from your finger, which is softer, more familiar and less intrusive than a hard spoon.
+Start without the spoon To get baby used to the new flavors and textures, begin by dipping a clean finger into the puree and feeding her from your finger, which is softer, more familiar and less intrusive than a hard spoon.

-Don’t expect baby to polish it all off Your baby may only eat a tablespoon or two at a time for the first few weeks as she adjusts to the new textures and flavors.
-“Take it slowly,” advises Karmel.
-“When you first start introducing your baby to solids, it is not about quantity—it’s just about getting them used to the idea of food.”
+Don’t expect baby to polish it all off Baby may eat only a tablespoon or two at a time for the first few weeks as she adjusts to new textures and tastes.
+“Take it slow,” Karmel advises.
+“When you first start introducing baby to solids, it’s not about quantity—it’s just about getting him used to the idea of food.”

-Watch for signs he’s done Baby can’t yet say that he’s full, so pay attention to his body language.
+Watch for signs he’s done Baby can’t say he’s full yet, so pay attention to his body language.
 If he’s grabbing at the spoon, spitting out food or clamping his lips shut, he’s probably trying to signal to you that he’s stuffed.

-Be ready for a mess There are bound to be spills, drips and splashes as you get the hang of feeding your baby—and your baby gets the hang of eating.
-But don’t let it stress you.
-Keep washcloths or paper towels handy and consider getting a wipe-clean drop cloth to lay down under the high chair to make cleanup a cinch.
+Be ready for a mess There are bound to be spills, drips and splashes as you get the hang of feeding baby—and baby gets the hang of eating.
+But don’t let it stress you out.
+Keep washcloths or paper towels handy, and consider getting a wipe-clean drop cloth to lay down under the high chair to make cleanup a cinch.

 Introduce new foods carefully Go slow.
-Introduce something new every three days.
+Introduce something new every few days.
 That way, if your child develops an allergic reaction, it will be easier to find the cause.

 Beware of a bad reaction If baby develops a rash, vomiting, diarrhea or severe gas, it may be a sign of a food intolerance or allergy.
 Stop giving him the food immediately and call his pediatrician.

-Hold off on milk and honey Many babies have a hard time digesting cow’s milk, and honey carries a risk of infant botulism if given to a baby.
-So hold off until after the first birthday.
-(Other dairy products, such as yogurt and cheese, are fine before then, though, since the lactose in them has been broken down.)
+Hold off on milk and honey Many babies have a hard time digesting cow’s milk, and honey carries a risk of infant botulism. if given to baby, so hold off until after the first birthday.
+(Other dairy products, such as yogurt and cheese, are fine after nine months though, because the lactose in them has been broken down.)

-Don’t freak about food allergies Unless you or your mate has severe food allergies, it’s okay to give baby common allergens like wheat, shellfish, fish and soy.
-Just watch your child closely for signs of a reaction.
+Don’t freak about allergies Unless you or your partner have severe food allergies, it’s okay to feed baby common allergens like wheat, shellfish, fish and soy.
+Just watch closely the first few times for signs of reaction.

-Shop smart Store-bought baby food may get a bad rap, but there actually are some healthier options out there.
-Here’s how to suss out the right ones for your baby.
+Store-bought baby food may get a bad rap, but there are actually some healthy options available.
+See how to suss out the right ones for baby.

-Count the ingredients The fewer ingredients on the list, the better—ideally, all the applesauce should have in it is apples.
-Jarred baby foods may need a few preservatives to prolong shelf life, but if you see several unpronounceable chemicals, it’s a good idea to avoid it.
-You can also ask your pediatrician for her recommendations of brands to try.
+Count the ingredients As you read labels, remember the fewer ingredients on the list, the better—ideally, all applesauce should have in it is apples.
+Jarred baby foods may need a few preservatives to pro-long shelf life, but if you see several unpronounceable chemicals, it’s a good idea to avoid it.
+You can also ask your pediatrician to recommend some brands to try.

-Check the protein levels Many packaged “meat” baby foods actually have very little protein and iron in them — which means they won’t have the nutrients your baby needs.
+Check the protein levels Many packaged “meat” baby foods actually have very little protein and iron in them, which means they won’t have the nutrients baby needs.
 You might be better off cooking up and pureeing your own chicken and beef.

-DIY baby food Making your own baby food is actually easier than it seems—just blend up a few simple steamed veggies, fruits or well-cooked meats, and you’re in business.
-It’s also a way to maintain more control over what’s going into your baby’s mouth and may save you money over the pricey jarred foods.
-DIYing it may even help head off future picky eating, which toddlers are notorious for!
-“The variety of food in premade baby food is actually pretty limited compared with all the different fruits and vegetables that are available at the grocery store,” says Bridget Swinney, MS, RD, LD and author of_ Baby Bites: Everything You Need to Know About Feeding Babies and Toddlers in One Handy Book_.
+Making your own baby food is actually easier than it seems—just blend up a few simple steamed veggies, fruits or well-cooked meats and you’re in business.
+It’s also a way to maintain more control over what’s going into baby’s mouth, and may save you money over the pricey jarred foods.
+DIY-ing it may even help head off future picky eating (which toddlers are notorious for).
+“The type of food in premade baby food is actually pretty limited compared with all the different fruits and vegetables available at the grocery store,” says Bridget Swinney, MS, RD, LD and author of Baby Bites: Everything You Need to Know About Feeding Babies and Toddlers in One Handy Book.
 “Leafy greens like kale, spinach and Swiss chard are rich in lutein, an antioxidant important for eye health.
-You don’t see those vegetables in a jar!
+You don’t see those vegetables in a jar.
 Infancy is a perfect time for babies to try many different foods to encourage them to eat a wide variety in the toddler years.”
-Each week, buy a new fruit or veggie for you both to try.
+Every week, introduce baby to new fruits and veggies.

-Ready to give it a shot?
-Here’s what to keep in mind:
+Ready to give DIY a shot?
+Keep these tips in mind:

-Start simple While there are some amazing baby-centric steam-and-puree systems out there (and many moms swear they make their lives easier), the pricey gadgets aren’t necessary for making baby food.
-Odds are you already have everything you need in your kitchen: a microwave or stove top to steam the foods, and a blender, food mill or food processor to turn it into puree.
+Start simple While there are amazing baby-centric steam-and-puree systems out there (and many moms swear they make their lives easier), the pricey gadgets aren’t necessary for making baby food.
+Odds are you already have everything you need: a microwave or stove top to steam the foods and a blender, food mill or food processor to turn it into puree.

-Make big batches Don’t go crazy!
-You don’t have to cook fresh baby food every night.
-Instead, make large batches of a single type of puree and freeze it in smaller servings— ice cube trays make perfect, one-ounce portions.
-Then, simply thaw out your baby’s meal by placing it in the fridge and then warming it slightly on the stove.
-To change it up, you can mix and match purees every night— apple and banana puree one night, apple and chicken another.
-Seriously, it’s not as big a time commitment as many moms think it will be: You can carve out an hour over the weekend and make all of baby’s food for the entire week.
+Make big batches You don’t have to cook fresh baby food every night.
+Instead, make large batches of a single type of puree and freeze it in smaller servings—use ice cube trays for perfect one-ounce portions.
+Then, simply thaw out baby’s meal by placing it in the fridge and then warming it slightly on the stove.
+To change it up, you can mix and match purees every night—try apple and banana puree one night and apple and chicken another.
+Carve out an hour over the weekend and make all of baby’s food for the entire week.

-Let her have what you’re having Yep, it’s okay to share what you’re eating with baby.
-She may not be ready for a bite of your curry or buffalo wings, but if you’re serving something simple— like steamed broccoli, mashed potatoes, carrots, or grilled chicken— throw some in the blender and puree it for baby to have a taste.
-Just remember to do the seasoning after you set aside a serving for your baby: Like we said, baby doesn’t need the salt.
-Other spices are fine, but you might want to take it slow to watch for allergies and to not overwhelm your baby.
+Let baby have what you’re having It’s okay to share your food with baby.
+She may not be ready for a bite of your curry or Buffalo wings, but if you’re serving something simple—steamed broccoli, mashed potatoes, grilled chicken—puree some of it for baby to try.
+Just remember to season your meal after you have set aside a serving for baby—spices (besides salt) are fine, but you might want to take it slow to watch for allergies.

-Move beyond the basics Now’s the time to challenge your baby’s taste buds and give him the nutrition he needs.
-Try ultra-healthy options, like pureed acorn squash or zucchini, mashed avocado — or anything else you find that’s interesting in the produce aisle.
-You never know, he may love them for life.
+Step it up a notch Once baby’s eating the basics, challenge his taste buds while giving him the nutrition he needs.
+Introduce healthy options, like pureed acorn squash or zucchini or anything else you find in the produce section.
+You never know—he may love them for life.